npickens/darkroom/README.md

 ## Extending

-Darkroom is extensible.
-Support for arbitrary file types can be added by specifying one or more extensions and a content type:
+Darkroom is extensible, allowing support for any kind of asset to be added.
+This is done most simply by specifying one or more extensions and a content type:

 ```ruby
 Darkroom.register('.ext1', '.ext2', '...', 'content/type')